carmenrobres/portfolio/docs/03-DesignStudioF/031-PersonalNarratives.md

 For the group exercise we gathered around the class as Laura initiated the activity by crafting a fennel stitch with a red thread in her hand.
 The task involved passing the thread among all of us, carefully weaving a network that mirrored our collective experiences and reflections on the master program over the past weeks.
 The outcome manifested as a unified web of red threads, symbolizing our interconnectedness and serving as a visual narrative of our shared journey in the master's program.

  > I took the freedom of taking the string and make a circular scarf out of it.
-In that way we will al collectively be together as a group and our narrative will be connected.
+In that way we will all collectively be together as a group and our narrative will be connected.
 The scarf is in our class, to keep anyone in the class warm if needed.

 From the shared experiences we ended up writing a collective story about the narrative of the masters program.